 The Letters Foundation works with many volunteers on a weekly basis.
-Integral to the success of the Foundation, our volunteers continue to surpass our expectations in everything that they do in order to best serve our grant-seeking clients.
-Our volunteers donate precious time and invaluable skills to help make our grant-making possible.
+Integral to the success of the Foundation, our volunteers continue to surpass our expectations in everything that they do in order to best serve our grant-seeking constituents.
+Our volunteers donate precious time and invaluable skills to help make our grantmaking possible.

-Application Specialist Application Specialists serve as advocates for clients once their request is approved for further review.
-They help clients gather, review, and submit all necessary documentation to the Foundation in a timely manner, forging trust with clients through an intense stage of the grants process.
+Application Specialist Application Specialists serve as advocates for constituents once their request is approved for further review.
+They help applicants gather, review, and submit all necessary documentation to the Foundation in a timely manner, forging trust with applicants through an intense stage of the grants process.

 Researchers Volunteers with diverse professional experiences and backgrounds make up our research team, helping Foundation staff at each stage of responding to grant requests.
-Among many responsibilities, researchers identify appropriate resources for client referral, and use their personal or professional experiences to contribute to our shared Knowledge Base of relevant information and community resources.
+Among many responsibilities, researchers identify appropriate resources for constituent referrals, and use their personal or professional experiences to contribute to our shared Knowledge Base of relevant information and community resources.

 If you’re interested in volunteering with us, please take a few minutes to fill out a volunteer survey.

-The Letters Foundation is incredibly proud to be a small part of assisting hundreds of resilient Americans who are experiencing hard luck.
-Many people are facing obstacles through no fault of their own.
-We want to help them get back on their feet.
+The Letters Foundation is incredibly proud to be a small part of assisting hundreds of resilient Americans who are experiencing unforeseen challenges.
+With the help of our volunteers, we work to provide a hand-up as our constituents get back on their feet.

 Here are some of their stories.